Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 Pass B, for instance, performs code optimization on foo and replaces an arithmetic multiplication (mul) by 2 with left shifting (shl) by 1, which is considered easier than multiplication in most hardware architectures.

+In addition, this figure also illustrates that the **code generation** steps are modeled as Passes.